Chart Color Schemes

 Wooloowin - Lutwyche hosts a young demographic, positioning it in the bottom quartile nationwide

-Wooloowin - Lutwyche has a median age of 34, which is slightly younger than Greater Brisbane's figure of 36 and substantially under Australia's 38 years.
+Wooloowin - Lutwyche has a median age of 34, which is slightly younger than Greater Brisbane's figure of 36 and substantially under Australia's national average of 38 years.
 Compared to Greater Brisbane, Wooloowin - Lutwyche has a higher concentration of residents aged 25-34 (21.3%) but fewer residents aged 5-14 (9.4%).
 This concentration of 25-34 year-olds is well above the national figure of 14.5%.
-Between the 2021 Census and the present, the population aged 75 to 84 has grown from 3.1% to 4.2%, while the 5 to 14 age group has declined from 10.2% to 9.4%.
-Population forecasts for 2041 indicate significant demographic changes in Wooloowin - Lutwyche, with the 75 to 84 cohort projected to grow by 99%, adding 520 residents to reach a total of 1,047.
-This growth is part of an ongoing demographic aging trend, as residents aged 65 and older represent 58% of anticipated population growth.
+From the 2021 Census to present, the population aged 75 to 84 has grown from 3.1% to 4.2%, while the 5 to 14 age group has declined from 10.2% to 9.4%.
+By 2041, population forecasts indicate significant demographic changes for Wooloowin - Lutwyche, with the 75 to 84 cohort projected to grow by 99%, adding 520 residents to reach a total of 1,047.
+This growth is primarily due to demographic aging, as residents aged 65 and older will represent 58% of anticipated population growth.
 Conversely, the 35 to 44 and 0 to 4 age cohorts are expected to experience population declines.